shanep-web/shanep-web.github.io/_lessons/lesson01.md

 {% include youtube.html param="https://www.youtube.com/embed/lix7G-S8ox8" %}

+## Task 4 - Install Node.js

+We will be using Node.js throughout the semester to run our [QUnit](https://qunitjs.com/) tests and later in the semester to generate actual websites!
+So download and install [Node.js](https://nodejs.org/en/download/) from the official website so you can get started writing some code!

 ## Task 4 - Post an Introduction

 Go to the class discussion forum and post an introduction with the following information.